FunhouseAtelier/cheffree/README.md

 ## Currently Under Development

-- Installed FontAwesome and used Web Fonts icons in place of emojis.
 - Added dual-side form validation with zod.
 - Improved user profiles layout.
 - Refactored all exisiting code.